thomasekdahlN/jeti/README.md

+# Jeti Advanced ECU LUA Script.
+Easy telemetry displaying, advanced alarms, easy setup

-# jeti fw 4.2.2 firmware and vspeak 2.2 firmware required
+jeti transmitter fw 4.2.2 firmware and vspeak 2.2 firmware required

 vspeak lua turbine ecu status converter and alarm script v2 alfa - alfa testers and helpers wanted.
 PM me.

 Supporting:
-- JetCat (new release this week) (config file format old, needs to be reconfigured, use pbs.jsn as example)
+- Vspeak JetCat (new release this week) (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- Hornet (config file format old, needs to be reconfigured, use pbs.jsn as example)
+- Vspeak Hornet (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- Jakadofsky (config file format old, needs to be reconfigured, use pbs.jsn as example)
+- Vspeak Jakadofsky (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- evoJet / Pahl  (config file format old, needs to be reconfigured, use pbs.jsn as example)
+- Vspeak evoJet / Pahl  (config file format old, needs to be reconfigured, use pbs.jsn as example)
-- PBS  (config file format OK)
+- Vspeak PBS  (config file format OK)
 - Orbit (config file format OK)

 Supporting a new ecu converter is as easy as adding a json configuration file.